 The films I produce are not documentaries either - that much even Uncle Bob could do.
 For me, good light and visuals are paramount.
 It doesn't really matter if you capture every-single-thing if it doesn't look great.

 A final word to say sound, for me, if more than half the picture.
 It drives the story forward.
 When I say sound, I say broadcast-quality sound.
 Most of us can go on watching somehow flawed footage, but bad sound is an instant turn off.
-Therefore, everyone who speaks is mic'ed up, including the bride.
+Therefore, everyone who speaks with purpose (vows, speeches, toasts) is mic'ed up, including the bride.
 Sometimes this involves some extra work to make it really unobtrusive with the wedding dress but it's all worth it.

 If you’ve read this far, you’re probably really interested, which it means it’s likely I’ll be at your wedding.
 It’s only fair I disclose a few facts about me: